shuaibiyy/lambda-registry/README.md

 $ terraform destroy
 ```

-You can find the Invoke URL for Cosmos endpoint via the API Gateway service's console.
-The steps look like: `Amazon API Gateway | APIs > cosmos > Stages > api`.
+You can find the Invoke URL for lambda-registry endpoint via the API Gateway service's console.
+The steps look like: `Amazon API Gateway | APIs > lambda-registry > Stages > api`.

 ## Usage

-Cosmos was written to fulfill the deployment architecture described here: [HAProxy Configuration Management with Cosmos and Cosmonaut](https://callme.ninja/haproxy-config-mgmt-cosmos-cosmonaut/).

-Cosmos can be used standalone or in conjunction with [Cosmonaut](https://github.com/shuaibiyy/cosmonaut).
-Cosmonaut is a process that can listen to events from a docker daemon, retrieve a HAProxy configuration from Cosmos based on the services running on its host, and use the config to reload its host's HAProxy container.
+Lambda-Registry can be used standalone or in conjunction with [Cosmonaut](https://github.com/shuaibiyy/cosmonaut).
+Cosmonaut is a process that can listen to events from a docker daemon, retrieve a HAProxy configuration from lambda-registry based on the services running on its host, and use the config to reload its host's HAProxy container.

-If you're using Cosmos standalone, you can generate a config file by running these commands:
+If you're using lambda-registry standalone, you can generate a config file by running these commands:
 ```bash
 $ curl -o /tmp/haproxycfg -H "Content-Type: application/json" --data @sample-data/data.json <invoke_url>/generate
 $ echo "$(</tmp/haproxycfg)" > haproxy.cfg